Iris sibirica: Cultivation

 The iris should be grown in well-drained, fertile, neutral to slightly acidic soils (the pH level should be more than 5.6).

 If the soil has a high sand or clay content, large amounts of organic material (such as compost or well rotted manure) should be incorporated at planting time.

 It prefers positions in full sun, but can tolerate part shade (with some hours of sunlight).
 In very hot, arid regions, they will need some shade, as well as watering and mulching.

 The plant needs moisture during the growing season (in spring and early summer) to create the best blooms.
 Although it will tolerate occasional flooding, it does not grow in standing water.

 As Vita Sackville-West noted ‘…it will do well by the waterside in a fairly damp bed, although it does not like being drowned underwater all year round.’

 They can be used in various positions within gardens, at waterside locations beside pools, ponds or streams.
 Also known as ideal bog garden plants.
 They can also be used within a Herbaceous border.
 The iris can also be used in mixed plantings with grasses and other perennials to create naturalised gardens and meadows.

 They are sturdy plants and do not need to be staked.

 The National Collection (of Siberian Irises in UK) is held at Lingen Nursery, on the Welsh border.

-Aphid Aphis newtoni and can be found on the plant.
+Aphid Aphis newtoni and can be found on the plant, and Mononychus punctumalbum (Iris Weevil) also can attack the plant's seeds.